psadmin-io/talk.running-ps-on-oci/slides/talk.md

 * Drift Detection will compare what your TF code said to build with what exists in OCI.
 It will generate a report to tell where the configuraiton has changed.
 This is excellent for things like Security Lists and NSGs to see if undocumented or unnecessary holes exist.

 For our 9.1 environment, I built a TF module to standardized our PS instances.
 We have rewritten that module and published it on GitHub for anyone to use.
 It will create an an instance the way we build them, set up the attached storage, backup policies, and more.

 ---

-# Re-architecting PeopleSoft

-### Management

-* Push notifications to WebHooks/PagerDuty
-* Add OMC log agent to 9.2 instances
-* Expand use of Rundeck for OCI management
-* Leverage Cloud Manager for PeopleSoft Images

-???

-With 9.2 we can use more of Oracle Management Cloud's features, like log analytics.

-We want to use Rundeck for more things

-I haven't talked much about CM yet.
-I think CM is great for installing new PIs and we plan to use it for that.
-We also have Phire installed in our CM environment (TDB on that being a good/bad thing).
-A reason we aren't looking to use it much more than that is it doesn't understand shared infrastructure well.
-We opted to use a pre-paid billing model, so we want to utilize our infrastructure but we don't want to overbuild.
-CM can lead to server sprawl.
-We also run HR/FS on the same server for each tier, something that CM can't do either.
-We'll keep evaluating CM and providing feedback to PS, but I'm not as

----
 class: center, middle, white